rewgs/rewgs/README.md

 <!-- * `DAW Report`: A crowd-sourced database for DAW/plugin/OS/etc version compatability and stability reports. -->
 <!-- * `Sideman`: A companion app for Digital Performer.
 Utilizes `daws` under the hood. -->

-I'm also a freelance technical consultant, primarily serving composers, music editors, and anyone else who works in audio and needs some help.
+I'm also a freelance technical consultant for musicians and audio pros, and most recently have been providing full-stack web development for [TapeOp](https://tapeop.com/).

 **Clients include:**
 * [Danny Elfman](https://www.dannyelfman.com/)